alexa/alexa-skills-kit-sdk-for-python/docs/DEVELOPING_YOUR_FIRST_SKILL.rst

 * Next, configure the endpoint for the skill.
 To do this, follow these steps:

-  1. Under your skill, click **Endpoint** tab, select AWS Lambda ARN radiobutton and copy the **Skill ID** of the skill you just created.
+  1. Under your skill, click the **Endpoint** tab, select AWS Lambda ARN, and copy the **Skill ID** of the skill you just created.
-  2. Open the AWS Developer Console in a new tab
+  2. Open the AWS Developer Console in a new tab.
-  3. Navigate to the  lambda function created in the previous step.
+  3. Navigate to the AWS Lambda function created in the previous step.
-  4. Under the **Alexa Skills Kit** trigger, enable the **Skill ID Verification** and provide the skill id copied previously.
+  4. From the **Designer** menu, add the **Alexa Skills Kit** trigger menu, and scroll down to paste the skill ID into the **Skill ID Verification** configuration.
-     Click on Add and save once done, so that Lambda function will be updated.
+     Click **Add and save** once completed to update the AWS Lambda function.
+  5. Copy the AWS Lambda function **ARN** from the top right corner of the page.
-  5. Copy the lambda function **ARN**.
-ARN is the unique resource number that helps Alexa Service identifying the lambda function it needs to call during skill invocation.
+     An ARN is a unique resource number that helps Alexa service identify the AWS Lambda function it needs to call during skill invocation.
   6. Navigate to the Alexa Skills Kit Developer Console, and click on your **HelloWorld** skill.
-  7. Under your skill, click **Endpoint** tab, select **AWS Lambda ARN** and paste in the ARN under 'Default Region' field.
+  7. Under your skill, click **Endpoint** tab, select **AWS Lambda ARN** and paste in the ARN under **Default Region** field.
   8. The rest of the settings can be left at their default values.
      Click **Save Endpoints**.
   9. Click **Invocation** tab, save and build the model.

 * At this point you can test the skill.
-Click **Test** in the top navigation to go to the Test page.
+In the top navigation, click **Test**.
   Make sure that the **Test is enabled for this skill** option is enabled.
 You can use the Test page to simulate requests, in text and voice form.

-* Use the invocation name along with one of the sample utterances we just configured as a guide.
+* Use the invocation name along with one of the sample utterances as a guide.
   For example, *tell greeter to say hello* should result in your skill responding with “Hello World” voice and "Hello World" card on devices with display.
-You should also be able to go to the Alexa App (on your phone or at https://alexa.amazon.com) and see your skill listed under **Your Skills**.
-From here, you can enable the skill on your account for testing from an Alexa enabled device.
+You can also open the Alexa app on your phone or at https://alexa.amazon.com) and see your skill listed under **Your Skills**.

-* At this point, feel free to start experimenting with your intents as well as the corresponding request handlers in your skill's code.
-Once you're finished iterating, you can optionally choose to move on to the process of getting your skill certified and published so it can be used by Alexa users worldwide.
+* Feel free to start experimenting with your intents as well as the corresponding request handlers in your skill's code.
+Once you're finished iterating, optionally move on to getting your skill certified and published so it can be used by customers worldwide.